alibaba/graph-learn/docs/algo_en.md

-# Developing Your Own Model
+# Developing Your Own Model

 In this document, we will introduce how to use the basic APIs provided by **GL** to cooperate with deep learning engines, such as TensorFlow, to build graph learning algorithms.
 We demonstrate the GCN model as an example which is the most popular model in graph neural network.
 In [Algorithm Programming Paradigm](model_programming_cn.md), we introduced some basic concepts used in developing algorithms, such as ʻEgoGraph`, ʻEgoTensor` encoder, etc.
 Please understand these basic concepts before continuing to read.